What Do Crickets Eat: Diet Guide

 What do crickets eat the most?

-In the wild, they favor fresh plant material — leafy greens, fruit, seedlings — along with decaying matter and fungi.
-Indoors, they go after stored food, paper, and natural fabrics.
+In the wild, crickets often eat fresh plant material, fruit, seedlings, fungi, decaying matter, and small insects.
+Indoors, they may chew stored food, paper, cardboard, carpet, curtains, and natural fabrics.

 Do crickets eat wood and fabric?